 3. Anticancer properties

-Chives flower is a rich source of phenolic compound and steroidal glycosides that inhibit cell proliferation and arrest tumor thus chives may useful for the treatment and prevention of human colon cancer (5,6).
+Chives flower is a rich source of phenolic compounds and steroidal glycosides that inhibit cell proliferation and arrest tumors thus chives may useful for the treatment and prevention of human colon cancer (5,6).

 4. Antiplatelet properties

-The presence of organosulfur and phenolic compounds in chives help to stop blood cells (platelets) from sticking together and forming a blood clot.
+The presence of organosulfur and phenolic compounds in chives helps to stop blood cells (platelets) from sticking together and forming a blood clot.
 Thus chives show wonderful antiplatelet and antioxidant activity (7).